 Ingredients To Make Protein Overnight Oatmeal

 The first 3 ingredients are the basic ingredients to make the overnight oatmeal.
-Every item listed after this is optional, but highly recommended for best flavor.
-Also, there are optional add in’s listed below, which you can customize to make this oatmeal taste better!
+Every item listed after this is optional but highly recommended for the best flavor.
+Also, there is optional add in’s listed below, which you can customize to make this oatmeal taste better!

 - Walnuts: chopped walnuts add extra texture.
 An alternative is chopped pecans, almonds or peanuts.

 - Banana: Use a ripe banana.
 This adds extra sweetness to the overnight oatmeal without having to add more sugar.

 - Syrup: adds sweetness to the protein overnight oats.

 - Fruit: add your favorite fruit to the top!
 Ideas are berries (dice if needed), more banana, or a softened diced apple.

 Why Add Protein to Overnight Oats?